-The cafeteria is the only places where food is allowed except during official class activities that involve food.
-Students may not bring food into the hallways and classrooms or outside.
+Students are allowed to eat lunch in the cafeteria and designated outdoor spaces.
+Students are not allowed to bring food into or eat in classrooms except with explicit permission from staff.
 Teachers establish classroom rules about students' beverages in class.
 Students may not order food to be delivered to the school.
 Chilled water is available in the cafeteria for students who bring a reusable water bottle.